kimtth/awesome-azure-openai-llm/README.md

   <summary>Expand</summary>

   - [Active Retrieval Augmented Generation](https://arxiv.org/abs/2305.06983) : [[cnt](https://scholar.google.com/scholar?hl=en&as_sdt=0%2C5&q=arxiv%3A+2305.06983)]: Forward-Looking Active REtrieval augmented generation (FLARE): FLARE iteratively generates a temporary next sentence and check whether it contains low-probability tokens.
 If so, the system retrieves relevant documents and regenerates the sentence.
 Determine low-probability tokens by `token_logprobs in OpenAI API response`. [git](https://github.com/jzbjyb/FLARE/blob/main/src/templates.py) [11 May 2023]
   - [Self-RAG](https://arxiv.org/pdf/2310.11511.pdf): [[cnt](https://scholar.google.com/scholar?hl=en&as_sdt=0%2C5&q=arxiv%3A+2310.11511)] 1. `Critic model C`: Generates reflection tokens (IsREL (relevant,irrelevant), IsSUP (fullysupported,partially supported,nosupport), IsUse (is useful: 5,4,3,2,1)).
 It is pretrained on data labeled by GPT-4.
 2. `Generator model M`: The main language model that generates task outputs and reflection tokens.
 It leverages the data labeled by the critic model during training.
 3. `Retriever model R`: Retrieves relevant passages.
 The LM decides if external passages (retriever) are needed for text generation. [git](https://github.com/AkariAsai/self-rag) [17 Oct 2023]
   - [A Survey on Retrieval-Augmented Text Generation](https://arxiv.org/abs/2202.01110): [[cnt](https://scholar.google.com/scholar?hl=en&as_sdt=0%2C5&q=arxiv%3A+2202.01110)]: This paper conducts a survey on retrieval-augmented text generation, highlighting its advantages and state-of-the-art performance in many NLP tasks.
 These tasks include Dialogue response generation, Machine translation, Summarization, Paraphrase generation, Text style transfer, and Data-to-text generation.
 [2 Feb 2022]
   - [Retrieval meets Long Context LLMs](https://arxiv.org/abs/2310.03025): [[cnt](https://scholar.google.com/scholar?hl=en&as_sdt=0%2C5&q=arxiv%3A+2310.03025)]: We demonstrate that retrieval-augmentation significantly improves the performance of 4K context LLMs.
 Perhaps surprisingly, we find this simple retrieval-augmented baseline can perform comparable to 16K long context LLMs.
 [4 Oct 2023]
   - [FreshLLMs](https://arxiv.org/abs/2310.03214): [[cnt](https://scholar.google.com/scholar?hl=en&as_sdt=0%2C5&q=arxiv%3A+2310.03214)]: Fresh Prompt, Google search first, then use results in prompt.
 Our experiments show that FreshPrompt outperforms both competing search engine-augmented prompting methods such as Self-Ask (Press et al., 2022) as well as commercial systems such as Perplexity.AI. [git](https://www.github.com/freshllms/freshqa) [5 Oct 2023]
   - [RECOMP: Improving Retrieval-Augmented LMs with Compressors](https://arxiv.org/abs/2310.04408): [[cnt](https://scholar.google.com/scholar?hl=en&as_sdt=0%2C5&q=arxiv%3A+2310.04408)]: 1.
 We propose RECOMP (Retrieve, Compress, Prepend), an intermediate step which compresses retrieved documents into a textual summary prior to prepending them to improve retrieval-augmented language models (RALMs).
 2. We present two compressors – an `extractive compressor` which selects useful sentences from retrieved documents and an `abstractive compressor` which generates summaries by synthesizing information from multiple documents.
 3. Both compressors are trained.
 [6 Oct 2023]
   - [Retrieval-Augmentation for Long-form Question Answering](https://arxiv.org/abs/2310.12150): [[cnt](https://scholar.google.com/scholar?hl=en&as_sdt=0%2C5&q=arxiv%3A+2310.12150)]: 1.
 The order of evidence documents affects the order of generated answers 2. the last sentence of the answer is more likely to be unsupported by evidence.
 3. Automatic methods for detecting attribution can achieve reasonable performance, but still lag behind human agreement. `Attribution in the paper assesses how well answers are based on provided evidence and avoid creating non-existent information.` [18 Oct 2023]
   - [INTERS: Unlocking the Power of Large Language Models in Search with Instruction Tuning](https://arxiv.org/abs/2401.06532): 1.
 INTERS covers 21 search tasks across three categories: query understanding, document understanding, and query-document relationship understanding.
 The dataset is designed for instruction tuning, a method that fine-tunes LLMs on natural language instructions. [git](https://github.com/DaoD/INTERS) [12 Jan 2024]
   - [RAG vs Fine-tuning](https://arxiv.org/abs/2401.08406): Pipelines, Tradeoffs, and a Case Study on Agriculture.
 [16 Jan 2024]
+  - [The Power of Noise: Redefining Retrieval for RAG Systems](https://arxiv.org/abs/2401.14887): No more than 2-5 relevant docs + some amount of random noise to the LLM context maximizes the accuracy of the RAG.
+[26 Jan 2024]

   </details>